wildsmith/simplej-plugin/README.md

 ## Install

-SimpleJ is available on the Plugin Marketplace by searching for 'SimpleJ' and can be installed locally by downloading the `artifact.zip` located [here](https://github.com/wildsmith/simplej-plugin/blob/main/artifact/plugin-1.0.2.zip).
+SimpleJ is available on the [Plugin Marketplace](https://plugins.jetbrains.com/plugin/27739-simplej-teaching-aid) and can be installed locally by downloading the `artifact.zip` located [here](https://github.com/wildsmith/simplej-plugin/blob/main/artifact/plugin-1.0.2.zip).

 ## License